FHantke/brave-browser-wiki/Home.md

 ## Staying up to date

-You can run `npm run sync -- --all` to grab the latest source.  **It's important to note that this will overwrite your local changes, so please back up work before running this**.
+You can run `npm run sync -- --all` to grab the latest source.
+This typically triggers a full rebuild. **It's important to note that this will overwrite your local changes, so please back up work before running this**.
 If you'd prefer to manually update, you can re-run the antimuon patches by running `npm run sync -- --run_hooks`